 To resolve these issues, northern Eskimos enlisted the support of the Association on American Indian Affairs, a private, charitable organization based in New York City, and held a conference in Barrow in November of 1961.
-Neither issue was immediately settled, but the conference did win the attention of high officials of the U.S. Department of the Interior.
+Neither issue was immediately settled, but the conference did win the attention of high officials of the U. S. Department of the Interior.
 And it led to the development of the first regional Native organization to be established since the founding of the Alaska Native Brotherhood nearly a half century earlier.
 The new organization, Inupiat Paitot (the People's Heritage), chose Guy Okakok of Barrow as president.

-A second meeting of Inupiat Paitot, also assisted by the Association, was held in late 1962 in Kotzebue.
-Twenty-eight

-Part eleven: the Land Claims struggle quickens during the decade of the sixties delegates from villages as widely separated as Kaktovik on Barter Island and Stebbins on Norton Sound attended.
+was planning to set off a nuclear device at nearby Cape.
+A second meeting of Inupiat Paitot, also assisted by the Thompson.
+The experiment, which was called Project.
+Association, was held in late 1962 in Kotzebue.
+Twenty-eight delegates from villages as widely separated as Kaktovik on Barter Island and Stebbins on Norton Sound attended.
 They discussed their need for more schools, employment opportunities, and adequate housing, but they gave their major attention to the problem of growing threats to the continuation of their food-gathering way of life.

-An eider duck taken out of season, Barrow, 1960
+An eider duck taken out of season, Barrow, 1960.